Alice Springs: Other events

 The town's focal point, the Todd Mall, hosts a number of Aboriginal art galleries and community events.
-Alice Springs' desert lifestyle has inspired several unique events, such as the Alice Desert Festival, the Red Centre NATS, Blacken Open Air music festival, Parrtjima, the Camel Cup, the Henley-on-Todd Regatta, the Beanie Festival and the Finke Desert Race.
-The Finke Desert Race is a 'there and back' challenge from Alice Springs to Aputula (Finke) Community, covering a 460 km round trip.
+Alice Springs' desert lifestyle has inspired several unique events, such as the Alice Desert Festival, the Red Centre NATS, Blacken Open Air music festival, the Camel Cup, the Henley-on-Todd Regatta, the Beanie Festival, and the Finke Desert Race.
+The Finke Desert Race is a "there and back" challenge from Alice Springs to Aputula (Finke) Community, covering a 460 km round trip.